 Come get loopy with us!
 Entry to the event is free.
 Purchase a commemorative 40th Anniversary stein and get yourself a free beer to go with it!
 Steins available at the Highline and ACC booths.

-November 7/8 – Hot Topics Seminars
+November 7/8 – online Hot Topics Seminars

 Update Nepal: Nepal is one of the most impoverished countries in the world so when disaster struck in the form of earthquakes early this year, things seemed especially desperate.
 Is there more for us to do to help Nepal back on its feet than by simply providing aid for rebuilding?
 A panel of mountain guides, sherpas and journalists joins us to discuss the current crisis.

-Adventuring into the Mainstream: Earlier this year, we saw live action cameras set up at the base of El Capitan, fixed on Tommy Caldwell and Kevin Jorgeson on their quest to be the first to free climb the Dawn Wall, later documented in publications like The New York Times, Men’s Journal and Vanity Fair.
+Adventuring into the Mainstream: Earlier this year, we saw live action cameras set up at the base of El Capitan, fixed on Tommy Caldwell and Kevin Jorgeson on their quest to be the first to free climb the Dawn Wall, later documented in publications like The New York Times, Men’s Journal online and Vanity Fair.
 Does mainstream media attention compromise the success of teams during expeditions and hinder the authenticity of adventure, or does it contribute to it?
 A panel of athletes and media experts joins us to discuss this new phenomenon.

 November 7/8 – A Virtual Reality Field Trip to Yosemite with Tommy Caldwell or Alex Honnold